Section Nine: 1 2

 If you can't see any Data Sources then look in your Documents folder, then double click My Data Sources:

-When you are returned to Microsoft Word you will see that more options are available on the Mailings tab.
+Whichever data source you created, whether in Word or Excel, you will see that more options are available on the Mailings tab.

 One of those options is the Write & Insert Fields panel.
 Think of a Field as one of your columns from your database (Title, First Name, Last Name, etc).